drewgao/site/content/blog/q1-2020-impact/_index.md

 ![Expense Distribution Illustration](images/4.png)

-In the next few months, we're going to see an increase in funding spent on students.
+In the next few months, we're going to see an **increase in funding spent on students**.
 With minimal administrative expenses expected, we want to spend over 95% of our future funding directly on students.

 ---